lezhnev74/heaplog/README.md

 ## Features

-- Modest on disk space (uses [DuckDB](https://duckdb.org/) + [FST](https://blog.burntsushi.net/transducers/) for terms).
+- Modest on disk space (uses [DuckDB](https://duckdb.org/) + [FST](https://blog.burntsushi.net/transducers/) for terms)
 - [Inverted index](https://github.com/lezhnev74/inverted_index_2)
-- Powerful query language (prefix match, regular expressions, AND-, OR-, NOT-operators).
+- Powerful query language (prefix match, regular expressions, AND-, OR-, NOT-operators)
-- Supports append-only files (logs and such).
+- Works best with append-only files (logs and such)
-- Supports multi-line log messages.
+- Supports multi-line free-text log messages
-- Runs as a background service: exposes Web UI, runs indexing workers.
+- Runs as a background service: exposes Web UI, runs indexing workers in the background
-- Deploys as docker container
+- Deploys as a docker container

 ![](Heaplog_components.png)

 ## Query Language

-Query language supports prefix match, regular expressions, and AND-OR-NOT operators.
-Note that prefix match uses the index to speed up the query, while regular expression does full scan of all files.
-To have the best performance always add at least one prefix match term to the query to help it narrow down the search area.
+Query language supports prefix matching, regular expressions, and AND-OR-NOT operators.
+Note that prefix match uses the index to speed up the query, while regular expression does the full-scan of all files.
+To have the best performance, always add at least one prefix match term to the query to help it narrow down the search area.

-**What is prefix match?**
+**What is the Prefix Match?**
 Each message is split in terms, and the beginning of each term is indexed.
 Example:
 `Error at locahost.domain` will be split in `Error`, `at`, `locahost`, `domain`.
-We can find this message by the query line `local` but not `host`.
-In the latter case we should use regular expression `~host` which won't use the index, but does full-scan.
+Using the prefix match, it can find this message by the query line `local` but not `host`.
+In the latter case we should use regular expression `~host`.

 Samples: